gkyle/handicam/README.md

 ### Calibration

-Before first use, you must generate a [https://docs.opencv.org/3.1.0/d4/d94/tutorial_camera_calibration.html](calibration profile) for your camera. /Suggestion:/
+Before first use, you must generate a [calibration profile](https://docs.opencv.org/3.1.0/d4/d94/tutorial_camera_calibration.html) for your camera. /Suggestion:/
 * See OpenCV guides for calibration.
 * Use the “capture” tool described below to capture 30+ still images from different positions as indicated in OpenCV docs.
 Capture these using the same resolution and manual focus settings that you will use later.
 * Make an XML file listing your captured image files, as indicated in the OpenCV docs.